-(b) City Attorney - The city attorney shall be appointed by the mayor, subject to confirmation by the city council under section 2-8(a).
-The city attorney shall be appointed to a 2-year term.
-Whenever the mayor appoints or reappoints a city attorney the mayor shall submit the name of a person to serve as city attorney for confirmation under section 2-8(a).
-If the mayor fails to submit the name of a person serving as the city attorney for confirmation of reappointment within 30 days of the expiration of the term, the city clerk shall place an item on the agenda for such reappointment at the next regular city council meeting.
+368 (b) City AttorneySolicitor - The city attorneySolicitor shall be appointed by the mayor, subject to appointed to a $\underline{32}$ -year term.
+Whenever the mayor appoints or reappoints a city attorneysolicitor

+369 confirmation by the city council under section 2-8(a).
+The city attorneysolicitor shall be a written statement describing the reason, which shall be delivered to the mayor and placed on

+- the mayor shall submit the name of a person to serve as city attorneysolicitor for confirmation - under section 2-8(a).
+The city council shall not unreasonably reject a reappointment.
+Any mayor fails to submit the name of a person serving as the city attorneysolicitor for confirmation of reappointment within 30 days of the expiration of the term, the city clerk shall place an item